Skeleton Technologies: 2017–2019: Production scaling, portfolio expansion, and growth

 In 2017, Skeleton ISO 9001 and 14001 began to scale up production of its ISO 9001 and 14001 modules at its facility in Großröhrsdorf, Germany.
 At the tenth annual Bloomberg New Energy Finance Summit in New York City, the company was honoured as one of ten 2017 New Energy Pioneers.

 Beginning in 2018, the company expanded its product portfolio and began receiving orders from firms in the automotive, logistics, and aerospace industries.
+Companies like Skoda Transportation.

 By 2019, Skeleton's revenue growth tripled, and the company received more than 100 million euros in order intake.
 After a stringent testing course, the company's SkelCap SCA series supercapacitor cells were given 810A certification from the safety organisation UL, certifying that the cells are safe for use in automotive applications and uninterruptible power supplies.

 2020–2022: Continued investment and new factory

-Following a Series D financing round in 2020, Skeleton raised an additional 41.3 million euros.
+Following a Series D financing round in 2020, Skeleton raised an additional 41.3 million euros. and announces signing of several customer deals, including with Medcom for the Warsaw tram.

 In 2021, Skeleton Technologies was awarded the SET4FUTURE Innovation Award, honouring organisations that create innovative products and solutions for future railway technology and contribute to traffic reduction.
 The company also received IATF 16949 certification, an international quality standard for the automotive industry, that year.

 In 2022, Skeleton announced the investment of 220 million euros to begin building a new factory near Leipzig, in partnership with Siemens.
 The factory will be located in Markranstädt and is Skeleton's second manufacturing site in the state of Saxony.

+2023-: Scale-up phase

+Skeleton raises 108 million euros from Siemens, Marubeni, and CBMM to continue the scale-up of its Leipzig Superfactory for supercapacitor production.
+In 2023, Skeleton announced its purchase of the former European Batteries manufacturing facility in Varkaus, Finland, for pilot production and scale-up of its SuperBattery technology.

+In July 2024, Honda and Indycar announce collaboration on a new hybrid energy recovery system, utilizing Skeleton's supercapacitors.
+In November 2024, Skeleton opens a new R&D unit in Lappeenranta, Finland, at LUT University.

+In February 2025, Skeleton announced it has joined the Sustainable AI Coalition, unveiled at the Paris AI Action Summit.